psychemedia/storytelling-notes/godmother-death.md

 — Looking for a godfather for my newborn son.

-“I am quite willing to act as godfather to him, if you like; does that suit you?
+"I am quite willing to act as godfather to him, if you like; does that suit you?

 "Yes, but I must tell you first that I want my son's godfather to be a just man."